 - Interactive content requiring registration

-Server-side tracking sends data directly from your server to advertising platforms, bypassing browser-based cookie restrictions.
-According to MeasureSchool, implementing server-side tracking through Google Tag Manager Server-Side or similar solutions provides more control and resilience against browser restrictions.
+Server-side tracking sends data directly from your server to advertising platforms, which gets around browser-based cookie restrictions.
+According to MeasureSchool, doing this through Google Tag Manager Server-Side or similar tools gives you more control and holds up better against browser restrictions.

 Several industry initiatives are creating privacy-compliant alternatives to cookies: